 Longitude, how far East-West, can’t be done by looking at the stars or the sun though, because they move in a east to west direction across the sky as the earth rotates.
 To know your longitude you really need to know what the time is back at home.
-If the sun in London rises at exactly 6.00am and on your little ship in the middle of the Atlantic you see it rise 1 hour before this, at 5.00am, then you know you’re an hour ahead of London.
+If the sun in London rises at exactly 6.00am and on your little ship in the middle of the Atlantic you see it rise 1 hour after this, at 7.00am, then you know you’re an hour behind London.
 There are 4 time minutes in a degree (Sumerian maths again), so 60 minutes means you’re 15 degrees West of London.
 This puts you a little way out from the edge of Ireland, so it’s time to keep an eye out for their rocky shoreline.

-Knowing what the exact time is in London is the only issue.
+Knowing the exact time in London is the only issue.
 And here the problem with putting a grandfather clock and its swinging pendulum on a small sailing ship becomes obvious.
 The pendulum had to go, and it was an Englishman that figured out how to do it in such a way as to make his clock incredibly accurate no matter how rough the sea was.
 John Harrison’s marine chronometer of 1736 replaced the swinging pendulum with weights that bounced backwards and forwards on springs.

 The balance wheel

 To understand how bouncing weights on a spring work it’s necessary to dig out a 30cm plastic ruler from the draw in your desk.
-Hold the ruler down onto the desk with most of it sticking out over the edge and flick the end that’s hanging out.
+Hold the ruler onto the desk with most of it sticking out over the edge and flick the end that’s hanging out.
 The free end bounces up and down.
 Just like a pendulum, if you shorten the amount of overhang from the desk the bounce is quicker, and if you lengthen the overhang the bounce is slower.
 Also, just like a pendulum, with the overhang kept at a fixed distance each bounce will take exactly the same amount of time as the one before, big bounce or small.
-Your ruler is acting just like the oscillating spring in John Harrison’s marine chronometer.
+Your ruler is acting like the oscillating spring in John Harrison’s marine chronometer.

-Now obviously the ruler is bouncing a lot quicker than the mouse was swinging, but if you made it long enough you’d find the point at which it bounces exactly once a second.
-It turns out that the best way of making a spring long whilst still being nice and compact is to have it curve around on itself in a big spiral.
+Obviously the ruler is bouncing a lot quicker than the mouse was swinging, but if you made it long enough you’d find the point at which it bounces exactly once a second.
+It turns out that the best way of making a length of metal long whilst still being nice and compact is to have it curve around on itself in a big spiral.
 Another good way to slow the bounces down enough so that they can be used to run a clock mechanism is to add a weight to the end.
-On the end of a curved around, spiral spring, a big weight can be made very much in the image of a bicycle wheel rim that turns clockwise and then back in an anti-clockwise direction.
+On the end of a curved around, spiral spring, a big weight can be made in the image of a bicycle wheel rim that turns clockwise and then back in an anti-clockwise direction.
 If the wheel is only allowed to oscillate clockwise and anti-clockwise by being fixed to a bearing at its middle it’s ruggidability improves no end and really allows the clock that runs from it to be used at sea.
 Because it looks like a wheel, is nicely balanced, and was a British invention, it’s called the balance wheel.
 The balance wheel is clearly visible through the back of a Field Engineer chronograph: